How to convert EXE to APPX

 field, to open the package containing folder in Windows Explorer.

-That is all you need to do to convert EXE to APPX package using PACE Suite.
+That is all you need to do to convert EXE to APPX package for Desktop Bridge using PACE Suite.
 Download a free PACE Suite trial

 now to try creating UWP app packages yourself and contact iur support